Skip to content

 # Defining string_cols as all columns with "DcInput"

-# Fill NaN values with forward and back fill.
-This needs to be done due to current Bazefield TOTALIZER behavior.
+# Fill NaN values with forward and back fill (due to Bazefield TOTALIZER behavior)

 # ? --- CALCULATING THE REFERENCE POWER FOR ALL LOSSES ---